bradleyjkemp/grpc-tools/README.md

 # grpc-tools [![CircleCI](https://circleci.com/gh/bradleyjkemp/grpc-tools/tree/master.svg?style=svg)](https://circleci.com/gh/bradleyjkemp/grpc-tools/tree/master) ![GitHub tag (latest SemVer)](https://img.shields.io/github/tag/bradleyjkemp/grpc-tools.svg?label=version)

 A suite of tools for gRPC debugging and development.
+Like [Fiddler](https://www.telerik.com/fiddler)/[Charles](https://www.charlesproxy.com/) but for gRPC!

+The primary tool is `grpc-dump` which transparently intercepts network traffic and logs all gRPC and gRPC-Web requests as a JSON stream.
+You can then use this for this like debugging exactly what requests your application is making and exactly what responses the server returns.

 ![demo](demo.svg "Simple grpc-dump demo")

-Tools include:
+This repository currently includes:
-* [`grpc-dump`](#grpc-dump): a small gRPC proxy that dumps RPC details for debugging, later analysis/replay.
+* [`grpc-dump`](#grpc-dump): a small gRPC proxy that dumps RPC details to a file for debugging, and later analysis/replay.
 * [`grpc-replay`](grpc-replay): takes the output from `grpc-dump` and replays requests to the server.
 * [`grpc-fixture`](#grpc-fixture): a proxy that takes the output from `grpc-dump` and replays saved responses to client requests.
 * [`grpc-proxy`](grpc-proxy): a library for writing gRPC intercepting proxies. `grpc-dump` and `grpc-fixture` are both built on top of this library.